AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

 Advanced : WNet3D training
 ========================

-This plugin provides a reimplemented, custom version of the WNet3D model from `WNet3D, A Deep Model for Fully Unsupervised Image Segmentation`_.
+This plugin provides a reimplemented, custom version of the WNet3D model from `WNet, A Deep Model for Fully Unsupervised Image Segmentation`_.
 For training your model, you can choose among:

 * Directly within the plugin